 Besides the federated cloud, another improvement deployed in the coming months is a centralized monitoring, that will free the NGIs from the burden of deploying a dedicated Nagios instances to submit probes to their sites, by deploying a centralized group of Nagios services that can support the whole infrastructure.
 This will reduce the maintenance cost of the Nagios services, and at the same time it will make much more flexible the monitoring system, which will not require a deployment campaign of a new version to add new probes or similar changes that now require NGIs intervention.
 Integrating new services in production

-New services, to be technically integrated in EGI must fulfil some prerequisites:
+In order to integrate new services in EGI, some prerequisites must be fulfilled:

 Technical support for the EGI AAI infrastructure